auwsmit/dotfiles/README.md

           `shell:startup`, and place a shortcut to `CapsToEscape.exe` in that folder.
     * If Linux/Mac, run UnixSetup.sh.
 Make sure it's executable.
-        * xmodmap will remap Caps Lock to Escape for your current user session.
+        * xmodmap will remap Caps Lock to Escape for your current user session
+        * `source` .bashrc for immediate bash settings, or else restart the terminal

 3. Startup Vim, and decide whether or not you want to install plugins.
 The prompt will only appear once.